Kmarmezghani/Esprit-PIDEV-3A26-2526-Rehla/README.md

 ## 🌍 Overview

-Rehla is a comprehensive full-stack web application designed to centralize and simplify travel and leisure activities planning.
+Rehla is a comprehensive desktop application built with Java/JavaFX designed to centralize and simplify travel and leisure activities planning.
 The platform provides users with an integrated environment to explore destinations, discover activities, interact through social features, and manage reservations seamlessly.

 **Academic Context:**
 Developed as part of PIDEV – 3rd Year Engineering Program at Esprit School of Engineering (Academic Year 2025–2026)

-**Project Goal:** Solve fragmentation in existing travel platforms by offering a unified, intuitive, and feature-rich solution.
+**Project Goal:** Solve fragmentation in existing travel platforms by offering a unified, intuitive, and feature-rich desktop solution.

 ## 🚀 Key Features